AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 * `libzmf`
 * `libe-book`

-Use the source RPM from Fedora Rawhide for the above packages.
+With the exception of `harfbuzz`, just use the source RPM from Fedora Rawhide for the above packages.
 They should build just fine in CentOS 7 when built in that order.

+For `harfbuzz` you should start with the Source RPM from [CentOS 7](http://vault.centos.org/7.3.1611/) (currently in `os/Source/` but always check in `updates/Source/SPackages/` for an updated source package) but use the RPM spec file supplied here.

 Then you can build LibreOffice packages that link and the newer boost packages and the newer ICU packages.

-Start with the source RPM from Fedora Rawhide to get the source tarball and patches.
+For LibreOffice, start with the source RPM from Fedora Rawhide to get the source tarball and patches.
 Then replace the RPM spec file with the LibreOffice spec file that is provided here.